glyphr-studio/Glyphr-Studio-2-Help/docs/pages/help.md

 The Help page shows some help content in the app.

-For the Alpha / Beta versions, it is a reference to all the keyboard shortcuts for the edit canvas.
+This is mostly a reference to all the keyboard shortcuts for the edit canvas.

+Most help content can be found on this help site.

 ![Help page](../img/page_help.png)